zachary-cauchi/dotnet-practice-movie-database/Notes.md

 ## Added MoviesService

 Added Service layer for handling operations on movies.
 This should prepare the server for both grains and table management.

+## FINALLY figured out Azure Tables

+Managed to implement a rudimentary backing store for now that will support storing the movies separately from their grain format.
+This will allow for complex querying of the backing store.
+This will also allow for caching of searched movies should they not be available in grain storage.

+Next step is to implement all the endpoints.